panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 The technology issues centered around concerns that Shim6 relied on the host to track all the connections, while also tracking Identity/Locator mappings in the kernel, and tracking failures to recognize that a backup path has failed.

 The operator issues centered around concerns that operators were performing traffic engineering, but would have no visibility or control over hosts when they chose to begin using another path, and relying on hosts to engineer traffic exposed their networks to oscillation based on feedback loops, as hosts move from path to path.
 At a minimum, traffic engineering policies must be pushed down to individual hosts.
-In addition, the usual concerns about firewalls that expected to find a transport-level protocol header in the IP payload, and won't be able to perform firewalling functions because its processing logic would have to look past the Identity header.
+In addition, firewalls that expected to find a transport-level protocol header in the IP payload, would see a Shim6 Identity header, and be unable to perform transport-protocol-based firewalling functions because its normal processing logic would not look past the Identity header.

 The business issues centered removing or reducing the ability to sell BGP multihoming service, which is often more expensive than single-homed connectivity.